ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/final-exam.md

 - At least a query file and one document file will be provided
 - All the files will be in the same folder/directory as the program

+Recall that PA7 has some useful provided code that is good for reading files across different platforms.

 ### Video Task

 Create a video of no more than 5 minutes: